skumlos/bkm-15r-mini/README.md

 BKM-15R-mini, an alternative to the Sony BKM-15R controller for your BVM-A series monitor.

-A small PCB that connects to an ESP32 Devkit V1 and an ENC28J60 module (often referred to as the "large" version).
+A small PCB that connects to an ESP32 Devkit V1 and an ENC28J60 module.

+The ESP32 module should be the 30-pin "Devkit V1" which seems pretty common.
+Note that an 36-pin version also exists, the "original" Doit ESP32 Devkit V1", this version needs some "hacking" to work.

+The ENC28J60 module exists in many versions.
+The one designed in here, is the 12-pin 5V version, sometimes referred to as "the large" version.

 The ESP32 should be loaded with the code from here: https://github.com/skumlos/bkm-15rduino